Delia Derbyshire: Unit Delta Plus

 In 1966 while working at the BBC, Derbyshire, fellow Radiophonic Workshop member Brian Hodgson and EMS founder Peter Zinovieff set up Unit Delta Plus, an organisation which they intended to use to create and promote electronic music.
 Based in a studio in Zinovieff's townhouse in Putney, they exhibited their music at experimental and electronic music festivals, including the 1966 The Million Volt Light and Sound Rave, at which The Beatles' "Carnival of Light" had its only public performance.

-In 1966, she recorded a demo with Anthony Newley entitled Moogies Bloogies, but Newley moved to the United States and the song was never released.
+In 1966, she recorded a demo with Anthony Newley entitled "Moogies Bloogies", but Newley moved to the United States and the song was left unreleased until 2014.
 After a troubled performance at the Royal College of Art, in 1967, the unit disbanded.

 Kaleidophon and Electrophon years

 In the late 1960s she again partnered with Hodgson to set up the Kaleidophon studio in Camden Town with fellow electronic musician David Vorhaus.
 The studio produced electronic music for London theatre productions, and in 1968 the three produced their first album there as the band White Noise.
 Their debut, An Electric Storm, is considered an influential album in the development of electronic music.
 Derbyshire and Hodgson subsequently left the group, and future White Noise albums were solo Vorhaus projects.

 The trio, under pseudonyms, contributed to the Standard Music Library.
 Many of these recordings, including compositions by Derbyshire using the name "Li De la Russe" (from an anagram of the letters in "Delia" and a reference to her auburn hair) were used on the 1970s ITV science fiction rivals to Doctor Who: The Tomorrow People and Timeslip.

 In 1967, Derbyshire provided sound design alongside Guy Woolfenden's score for Peter Hall's production of Macbeth with the Royal Shakespeare Company.
 The two composers also contributed the music to Hall's film Work Is a Four-Letter Word (1968).
 Her other work during this period included taking part in a performance of electronic music at The Roundhouse, which also featured work by Paul McCartney, the score for an ICI-sponsored student fashion show and the sounds for Anthony Roland's award-winning film of Pamela Bone's photography, entitled Circle of Light.
 She composed a score for Yoko Ono's short film Wrapping Event, but no copy of the film with the soundtrack is known to exist.

 In 1973, Derbyshire left the BBC and worked briefly at Hodgson's Electrophon studio, where she contributed to the soundtrack to the film The Legend of Hell House.

 In 1975, she stopped producing music.
-Her final works included two soundtracks for video artists Madelon Hooykaas and Elsa Stansfield on their short films Een van die dagen ("One Of These Days") in 1973 and Overbruggen ("About Bridges") in 1975.
+Her final works included two soundtracks for video artists Madelon Hooykaas and Elsa Stansfield on their short films Een van die dagen ("One of These Days") in 1973 and Overbruggen ("About Bridges") in 1975.